Point-of-Care · TBI Detection

 TRL 7 — Biomarker Platform

 GLIA's platform is grounded in rigorous clinical research.
-The PoC device has been demonstrated to correlate with gold-standard PCR — delivering a result in around 20 minutes versus several hours for laboratory PCR.
+An earlier electrochemical proof-of-concept demonstrated correlation with laboratory PCR measurements.
+GLIA is now translating that work into an integrated handheld MVP and a manufacturable disposable cartridge.
 Further validation is underway with leading US biobanks, military special operations, and professional sports organisations.
 We are assembling the data required to support regulatory submission and clinical adoption across the settings where TBI care matters most.

 5